MRSA Superbug Remedy Choices

 - You MUST drink huge amounts of non-tap water to help flush out toxins.

 - When using colloidal silver, avoid exposure to sunlight or tanning beds.
 Wear protective clothing and use sunscreen (SPF 30 or higher) when you are outdoors.
+Never allow colloidal silver to come in contact with any metal.

 Read more about common MRSA Treatments and why Colloidal Silver can help.